 If you don’t pass the NCLEX exam on the first try, you can always retake it.

 Fortunately, the NCSBN provides a performance report from the exam, allowing you to see where you struggled and where you need to improve before your next attempt.

 To retake the exam, you’ll contact your NRB and notify them you plan on retaking the exam.
 You will simply re-register with Pearson VUE, pay the $200 fee, and wait to receive your new ATT to schedule your exam.

 How Many Times Can You Fail the NCLEX-RN?

 If you don’t pass the NCLEX-RN the first time, you’ll have plenty of chances to upgrade your preparation and take it again.
 Candidates can take the NCLEX up to eight times a year.
 The NCSBN requires that you wait at least 45 days between exam attempts.
 To be certain, contact your desired nursing regulatory body to learn more about their policy for NCLEX-RN retakes.

 We hope you found this article helpful and that you’ll be able to use this information to help you pass the NCLEX-RN.

 Nursing has always been a noble profession.
-Becoming a Registered Nurse (RN) can open doors to lots off opportunity, including career specialization, high earning potential, and a great job outlook.
+Becoming a registered nurse can open doors to lots of opportunity, including career specialization, high earning potential, and a great job outlook.